AwrodHaghiTabrizi/UMARV-CV-ScenePerception/docs/working_with_environments.md

 10. Click on the correct `.ipynb` file for your model (usually the first result).
 11. If stuck on an empty page, try refreshing the page.

-If you wan't to utilize the GPU, navigate to: Notebook Runtime > View Resources > Change Runtime Type and select GPU.
+If you wan't to utilize the GPU, navigate to: Runtime > View Resources > Change Runtime Type and select GPU.

 ## LambdaLabs